BrandEmbassy/Elastica/env/elasticsearch/README.md

-elasticsearch base image used for the integration testing of Elastica2.
+elasticsearch base image used for the integration testing of OldElastica.